mololab/json-translator/README.md

 - [ ] Translation Option for own LibreTranslate instance

-- [ ] Make "--" dynamic adjustable (placeholder of not translated ones).
+- [ ] Make "--" dynamically adjustable (placeholder of not translated ones).

 ## License